When Machine Learning Gets Personal: Evaluating Prediction and Explanation: Introduction

 \section{Introduction}

-\textit{Personalization} refers to the process of tailoring a Machine Learning (ML) model to individual users by providing their unique characteristics as inputs.
-These user attributes often take the form of demographic information and may include sensitive factors like sex, race, or religion -- factors historically been associated with bias and unequal treatment.
-Additionally, user attributes may involve characteristics that are expensive to obtain, such as medical assessments requiring an in-person visit, like the Patient Health Questionnaire-9 \citep{kroenke2001phq9}, used by clinicians to monitor depression.
-When users provide sensitive or costly personal attributes to a ML model, a performance improvement is implicitly assumed.
-But does this assumption always hold?
+In critical domains like healthcare and education, machine learning models are increasingly personalized by incorporating input attributes that encode personal characteristics.
+These attributes can be sensitive and linked to historical bias, such as sex or race, or costly, for example requiring expert-administered medical assessments.
+When users provide personal attributes to a model, they implicitly expect improved predictions, but does personalization consistently meet that expectation?

-Personalization offers significant advantages in various ML applications.
-Although user attributes may be sensitive, incorporating them can enhance predictive accuracy.
-For example, the accuracy of ML models that predict cardiovascular disease risk often improves when including sex \citep{womencvd1,womencvd2, womencvd3} and race \citep{racecvd}.
-This is because men and women, as well as different racial subgroups, exhibit distinct patterns of heart disease risk --for example, there is an increased prevalence of hypertension in African American populations~\citep{flack2003epidemiology}.
-Thus, in healthcare, using personal attributes can enhance clinical prediction models by accounting for biological and sociocultural differences that affect health outcomes.
+Personalization can indeed enhance predictive accuracy.
+For instance, cardiovascular risk prediction models often perform better when including sex \citep{womencvd1,womencvd2, womencvd3} and race \citep{racecvd}.
+This is because men, women, and different racial groups exhibit different heart disease patterns.
+For example, hypertension is more common in African American populations~\citep{flack2003epidemiology}.
+Hence, personalization enhances clinical predictions by capturing meaningful biological and sociocultural variation.

-While personalizing ML models offers potential benefits, it also poses significant risks.
-Incorporating sensitive attributes such as race, gender, or age often amplifies biases within ML models.
-For example, in healthcare, \citet{Obermeyer2019} revealed that a widely used algorithm exhibited racial bias -- falsely evaluating black patients as healthier than equally sick white patients, reducing their access to extra care by more than half.
-Hence, including personal attributes in ML models can lead to biased outcomes, potentially perpetuating damaging inequality.
+However, personalization can also pose risks.
+Including sensitive attributes such as race, gender, or age can amplify biases in machine learning and perpetuate damaging inequality.
+For example, \citet{Obermeyer2019} showed that a health algorithm relying on health care costs, an attribute shaped by racial inequities, systematically underestimated illness in Black patients compared to equally sick white patients.
+This reduced their access to extra care by over half.